corentinlange/musescore_to_drive/README.md

 # Musescore to Drive

-This repository attemps to make communication between and drive easier
+This repository attemps to make communication between musescore and drive easier

 ## Fork the repository